January 24, 2021

 Hosts and Artist-Instructors: Ashley Barret and Michael Burns, Professors of Oboe and Bassoon at UNCG

 Where: University of North Carolina at Greensboro – School of Music.
 Online and virtual.
 Weblink will be sent to registered guests.

-This is a really great event to come learn reed-making and adjusting, play some great double-reed chamber music and get to work with some AMAZING Guest Artists and Faculty members on the UNCG campus!
+This is a really great event to come learn more about the double reed instruments, play some games and have fun and get to work with some AMAZING Guest Artists and UNCG Faculty members!

 - Clinics on breathing, tone production, fingerings, reedmaking and adjusting for oboe and bassoon

-- Masterclasses with Guest Artists: Katherine Needleman, Harrison Miller, and Hosts: Michael Burns, and Ashley Barret
+- Masterclasses with Guest Artists: Galit Kaunitz, Jacqui Wilson, and Hosts: Michael Burns, and Ashley Barret

 - Sessions for beginners